sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 If you want to receive alerts for failing keepalives, set the [deregister](#ephemeral-agent-configuration-flags) configuration flag to `false`.
 {{% /notice %}}

-You can use keepalives to identify unhealthy systems and network partitions, send notifications, and trigger auto-remediation, among other useful actions.
+You can use keepalives to identify unhealthy systems and network partitions, send notifications, trigger auto-remediation, and [automatically register and deregister agent entities][11], among other useful actions.
-In addition, the agent maps [`keepalive-critical-timeout`][4] and [`keepalive-warning-timeout`][58] values to certain event check attributes, so you can [create time-based event filters][57] to reduce alert fatigue for agent keepalive events.
+The agent maps [`keepalive-critical-timeout`][4] and [`keepalive-warning-timeout`][58] values to certain event check attributes, so you can also [create time-based event filters][57] to reduce alert fatigue for agent keepalive events.

 {{% notice note %}}
 **NOTE**: Automatic keepalive monitoring is not supported for [proxy entities](../../observe-entities/#proxy-entities) because they cannot run a Sensu agent.